Powered by IGDB•Privacy•Terms

 Tears of the Kingdom is absolutely worth it if you enjoy open-world adventures, creative problem-solving, and having the freedom to tackle goals your own way.
 It’s a big commitment in hours, but it pays you back with constant discovery, satisfying upgrades, and the joy of pulling off contraptions that feel uniquely “yours.”
 Sessions feel productive even when short: a shrine here, a new fast-travel point there, maybe an extra heart or stamina upgrade.
 You should consider paying full price if you loved Breath of the Wild, like exploring at your own pace, or enjoy tinkering with systems and builds.
 Wait for a sale if you mainly want a tightly scripted story, dislike sandbox-style wandering, or know you won’t have more than a handful of hours to spare.
 If you strongly prefer linear, short games, or you find open worlds overwhelming, this might not click.
 For most players with some time and curiosity, though, it’s an exceptional, memorable adventure.

-When is The Legend of Zelda: Tears of the Kingdom at its best?
+The Legend of Zelda: Tears of the Kingdom cover art

 What is The Legend of Zelda: Tears of the Kingdom like?